wholesomecode/wholesome-block-comments/readme.txt

 == Screenshots ==

-1. WordPress Editor (Gutenberg) block comments
+1. Screenshot of block comments
-2. Draft blocks
+2. Screenshot of draft blocks
-3. Block comments (gif)
-4. Draft blocks (gif)
+3. Adding a block comment
+4. Adding a threaded reply to a block comment
+5. Edit your own comments, blocks are highlighted when you select a comment
+6. Creating a block and setting it to draft

 == Changelog ==